 What you (don’t) know about Bratislava Castle yet

-Only one turret –when looking at Bratislava Castle, we see four turrets.
-The truth is that the castle has only one turret located on the southwest side.
+When looking at Bratislava Castle, we see four turrets.
+The truth is that the castle has only one authentic turret located on the southwest side.
 The others are only superstructures to the roof.

-Romantic sunset – thecastle courtyard comes to life at sunset.
+The castle courtyard turns to an exceptional place at the dawn.
 Romance in the form of a sunset attracts a number of domestic and foreign couples.

 The most famous sovereign of the Habsburg lands ruled in the 18th century and Bratislava Castle was her official seat in the Kingdom of Hungary.
 She used to come here a lot at the beginning of her reign.
 She cared for it exemplarily, had it generously rebuilt into a representative Baroque residence and the castle became a comfortable noble residence.
 Later, her favorite daughter Mimi lived here with her husband Albert, the founder of the Viennese Albertina.
 It was here where Albert’s art collections has been developed.

 Besides the fact that during its history Bratislava Castle served as a royal residence, barracks or even became a ruin, there was also a priest seminary.
 It was founded by son of Maria Theresa Joseph II as the only such institution in the territory of today’s Slovakia.
 The castle became a centre of education and a new Slovak intelligentsia began to form here.
 For example, Anton Bernolák or Juraj Fándly studied here.